 It can come from holding on to negative patterns and habits that no longer serve us, as well as excessive use of chemicals on our body and in our home.
 The list is endless.

 But, as is so often the case, our Yoga practice can provide us with many tools to eliminate the toxicity in our life.
 First and foremost, it gives us the time, space and clarity to identify what it is that constitutes a toxin or toxins for us.
 It can then give us the resolve and determination to eliminate them.
 Next, it provides us with several breathing practices which, though simple, can be a powerful way to cleanse on all levels.
 Last but not least, it offers us the wisdom of its poses.
 And, when we want to emphasise cleansing in our practice, it is the Yoga twists that we will turn to.

 With this in mind, I offer you a very simple Yoga detox that you can begin to work with RIGHT NOW.
-I ﬁrst worked with it (in a much longer form) during my Cleansing and Yoga Detox workshop at Lytham Hall in Lancashire in 2017 and it has stayed with me for 2020 and will beyond!
+I ﬁrst worked with it (in a much longer form) during my Cleansing and Yoga Detox workshop at Lytham Hall in Lancashire in 2017 but several years later, it continues to stand the test of time.
 Practised regularly, this little sequence will wring you out and leave you feeling cleansed and refreshed!